shaik1002/biggitlabbomb/doc/integration/jira/configure.md

 1. Select the vulnerability's description.
 1. Select **Create Jira issue**.

-   If the [**Customize Jira issues**](#configure-the-integration) setting is selected, you will be redirected to the issue creation form on your Jira instance, pre-filled with vulnerability data.
-You can review, modify, or add details before creating the Jira issue.

 The issue is created in the target Jira project with information from the vulnerability report.

 To create a GitLab issue, see [Create a GitLab issue for a vulnerability](../../user/application_security/vulnerabilities/index.md#create-a-gitlab-issue-for-a-vulnerability).

 ## Create a Jira Cloud API token

-To configure the Jira issues integration for Jira Cloud, you must have a Jira Cloud API token.
+To configure the Jira issue integration for Jira Cloud, you must have a Jira Cloud API token.
 To create a Jira Cloud API token:

 1. Sign in to [Atlassian](https://id.atlassian.com/manage-profile/security/api-tokens)